Sprytile/Sprytile/readme.md

 ### Community:

-* Chat with the fellow users in [discord](https://discordapp.com/invite/Xj4Bc4U)
+* Chat with the fellow users in the [Discord server](https://discordapp.com/invite/Xj4Bc4U)
-* Showcase your work in the [forum](https://chemikhazi.itch.io/sprytile/community)
+* Showcase your work or ask for support in the [forum](https://chemikhazi.itch.io/sprytile/community)

 ### Issue/Feature requests:

-log them in the [github issues](https://github.com/Sprytile/Sprytile/issues)
+Feature request or bug reports can be submitted to [GitHub issues](https://github.com/Sprytile/Sprytile/issues)

-### Inspiration:
+### Acknowledgments:

 Inspired by [Crocotile3D](http://www.crocotile3d.com/).

 ### Contributing:

 Sprytile adopts the [contributor covenant](CodeOfConduct.md) as the project code of conduct.
 The project highly values having a welcoming community.
-[Contributions](contributing.md) (bug reports, feature requests, documentation... ) are welcome!
+[Contributions](contributing.md) (bug reports, feature requests, documentation, etc.) are welcome!

-### Support:
+### Donations:

 Any support you give will help further the development of Sprytile and is much appreciated!